Let's get this out of the way:

 I am not a professional web designer!
 All I do is push WordPress and its plugins to its limits in order to get what I want.

 As with most people, I assume, my first website was a personal travel blog.
 It was only years later that I took it upon myself to try and build a multi-user platform for a global youth exchange organisation.
-This was so that the volunteers could all read and write blogs on the same platform and let me tell you: A lot of troubleshooting and virtual ducktape went into making this work.
+The idea was that the volunteers could all read and write blogs on the same platform and let me tell you: A lot of troubleshooting and virtual duct-taping went into making this work.
 But turns out you can actually build a relatively clean-looking social network entirely on WordPress!

 …the heavy lifting in both the youth exchange platform and this very website that you are looking at is done by using pre-existent themes, plugins, and website builder extensions.
 What’s left is the content that you see and read, a bit of layouting, and the occasional CSS command to make something disappear or look different.